 All Month: You need to prepare your W-2 and 1099’s.
 Because you don’t want to wait until the last moment they are due.

-You must file your W-2s for 2015.
+You must file your W-2’s for 2017.
 Your employees need them in their possession, too.

 If your state is NOT one that uses the 20th of the month, this is the date your quarterly tax submission and unemployment taxes are due.

 Payroll tax deposits for January are due, if you are not a semi-weekly deposit entity.

 Send Form W-3, Transmittal of Wage and Tax Statements, the summary of all the W-2’s listed above to the IRS along with Copy A of all employee W-2’s you issued in 2016 for calendar-year 2017.

 Send Forms 1099 and 1096 to the IRS (see 31 January above).
 A separate 1096 is required for each separate type of 1099 type.

 Partnerships and S Corporations (including LLC’s operating as an S) must file their 2017 calendar-year income tax return (1120-S or 1065).
 This includes the K-1’s that accrue to each partner entity.
 If you want an automatic six-month extension, file Form 7004, and deposit what you estimate you owe.
 An extension does not absolve an entity from having paid the taxes due.